Power (Kanye West song): Critical response

 Chicago Tribune writer Greg Kot called the song exhilarating in nature, with a furious, layered, percussion beat, praising the song's narrative about a man who "lost in translation with a whole... nation".
 MT Richards of Slant Magazine stated that "Power" sounded nothing like any hip-hop song of recent memory, going as far as saying that the single signified that West was in a "league of his own."
-Richards largely praised, the song, musing that the "misanthropic 'Power' will surely alienate those longing for another sunny hit like "Hey Mama".
+Richards largely praised the song, musing that the "misanthropic 'Power' will surely alienate those longing for another sunny hit like "Hey Mama".
 At last, West has emerged steely-eyed, bold, and out of his mind."
 AbsolutePunk's Drew Beringer stated that the track was a classic West song, with the track featuring a "brilliant sample of King Crimson" and infectious hand claps.

 The song was also well received by former King Crimson member Greg Lake, the original lead vocalist and bassist on "21st Century Schizoid Man."
 When asked for his own stance on sampling during an interview with O2 Academy, Lake gave a positive response.
 He stated, "What I was pleased with was, is the relevance of '21st Century Schizoid Man' today.
 You know, it still sounds current.
 It still sounds relevant.
 That's really gratifying after all of these years.
 I mean, that record is what—40, 50 years old?
 I don't know, but very old.
 Old like me!
 But it's lovely to hear a really contemporary artist doing it."
 In an interview with Rolling Stone, Lake further commented, "In a way, that song still sounds modern to me.
 I think when you hear Kanye West do it, or include it in his own song, it's relevant.
 He's speaking about that crazy world that we live in.
 It's as true now as it was then.
 It's an honor when something like that happens."
-Due in part to West's usage, "21st Century Schizoid Man" has since become a favorite of Lake, who became known for opening each of his one-man shows by performing the song during his 2012 Songs of a Lifetime theatre tour.
+Due in part to West's usage, "21st Century Schizoid Man" has since become a favorite of Lake, who became known for opening each of his one-man shows during his 2012 Songs of a Lifetime theatre tour by performing the song.
 Lake went into detail regarding a typical performance of "21st Century Schizoid Man" at his concerts: